-While each supplement type contains omega-3 fatty acids, there are various risks and benefits in taking each supplement type.
+While each supplement type contains omega-3 fatty acids, taking each supplement type presents various risks and benefits.
 Read on to find out more.

 Both krill oil and fish oil contain omega-3 fatty acids.
 Some of the most popular and beneficial omega-3 fatty acids are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).

 - Reducing high triglyceride levels.
-High triglyceride levels are associated with an increased risk for heart disease.
+High triglyceride levels have links to an increased risk for heart disease.

-However, the amount and concentration of omega-3 in krill and fish oil vary depending on the product.
+The amount and concentration of omega-3 in krill and fish oil also vary depending on the product.
 Some krill oil manufacturers claim that the krill oil omega-3s are better absorbed than fish oil omega-3s, so a lower concentration works just as well.
 However, there is no current proof that this statement is true.